HVAC Diagnostic Fee: The Dreaded Trip Charge aka Service Call

 My Recommendation on Service Call Fees

 Use companies that charge a fee.
-That's the company that's being open and honest with you.
-They also feel less pressure to "get creative" and they'll typically spend more time finding the real problem.
+That’s the company that’s being open and honest with you.
+They also feel less pressure to “get creative” and they’ll typically spend more time finding the real problem.
+Service plans can be a good investment if they are offered at a reasonable price, providing benefits like priority booking and discounts for routine maintenance.

 Understanding HVAC Trip Charges: Costs, Purpose, and Benefits